GuillaumeFalourd/poc-github-actions/README.md

 ![title](/docs/github-actions.png)

-This repository is a Github Actions POC with various examples regarding how to create workflows 🤖
+This repository contains various proofs of concept using a Github Actions through workflows 🤖

 ## Contents 🇧🇷